codediodeio/hippicons/README.md

 # HippIcons - A Hipp Icon Font for the Web

-HippIcons is an open source icon font and CSS toolkit that includes over 400 stylish glyphs.
-It is a drop-in alternative to [FontAwesome](https://github.com/FortAwesome/Font-Awesome) for those times you want stand out from the crowd.
+The HippIcons project is an open source icon font and CSS toolkit that includes over 400 stylish glyphs.
+It is a drop-in alternative to [FontAwesome](https://github.com/FortAwesome/Font-Awesome) for those times you want cast a different appearance than the crowd.

 # Why?

 We love the developer-friendliness of FontAwesome, but many of our projects just have a different feel, so we created our own icon font from scratch.
-Much like a different website skin or theme, you can use HippIcons to completely change the feel of your app without dealing with missing icons, different class names, etc.
+HippIcons enable you to completely change the feel of your app without dealing with missing icons, different class names, etc.

 # Design